tinyredinc/notes/real_estate/cofund_reif_ts.md

 Since the GP/LP is a tax flow-through structure, the annualized ROI will be calculated based on earnings before taxes(EBT) in accordance with IFRS.

+## Distributions

+The REIF intends to provide a fixed 6% annualized cash distribution on the investment capital, payable quarterly, to Unit holders.
+A special distribution will be issued at fund liquidation according to the profit distribution mechanisms.

 ## Fund Manager

-An affiliated organization, COFUND MANAGEMENT INC., will be hired as the Fund Manager to manage and provide services related to the day-to-day operations of the REIF.
+COFUND MANAGEMENT INC., an affiliated organization, will be engaged as the Fund Manager to oversee and provide services pertinent to the day-to-day operations of the REIF.

-Typical responsiblities include:
+REIF operational responsiblities include:

-- Managing investment portfolio
-- Providing annual reports
+- Portfolio Management
+  - Strategy Development - Regularly refining the investment strategy based on market research
+  - Opportunity Analysis - Identifying, evaluating, and recommending high-quality investment opportunities
+  - Performance Monitor - Consistently reviewing and analyzing the performance of the investments in the portfolio
+  - Liquidity Management - Ensuring there's always adequate liquidity to fulfill the REIF's obligations
+  - Risk Management - Identifying and assessing portfolio risks, and proactively mitigating them as necessary

+- Investor Service
+  - Milestone Updates - Keeping investors informed about key achievements and developments
+  - Investor Meetings - Holding annual meetings to review performance and discuss the future strategy
-- Providing unaudited interim financial statements
+  - Annual Reports - Providing a yearly summary of financial activities and fund performance
-- Providing applicable tax forms
-- Coordinating with third party vendors
+  - Interim Financial Statements -  Issuing financial updates at predetermined intervals
+  - Applicable Tax Forms - Distributing necessary tax documentation
+  - Generic Support - Offering a support line and addressing Q&As

+- Third Party Coordination
-  - eg. lawyers, accountants, auditors, appraiser, underwriters, brokers/dealers/agents etc.
+  - Collaborating with professionals such as lawyers, accountants, auditors, appraisers, underwriters, brokers, dealers, agents, and others as needed.
-- Offering generic investor services
-  - eg. support line, investor meetings etc.

-## Fund Management Fee
+## Management Fee

 The Fund Manager will charge the REIF a fee of 2% of the fund's Assets Under Management (AUM) per year, payable quarterly, to cover operating expenses.
 If the actual operational cost of the REIF exceeds the 2% of AUM, it becomes the Fund Manager's responsibility to cover the difference.

 The following types of services, usually provided by a third parties, have associated expenses that are not considered as the fund's operational cost.
 These expenses will be directly billed to the REIF:

-- Formation expenses
+- Formation Expenses
   - Formation costs of the REIF; for details, refer to the section "Formation Expenses."

-- Investment expenses
+- Investment Expenses
   - Assignment fees for property acquisitions
   - Commissions for property dispositions
   - Appraisal fees for property valuation
   - Consulting fees for property due diligence services
   - Broker fees for mortgage investments
   - Underwriting fees for mortgage investments

 ## Investment Period

 The Fund will invest the proceeds from the Placement as stated under "Investment Objective."
 This will occur between the Closing and the earliest of the 3.5-year anniversary of the Closing, with a potential extension of one year.